Pixens/Alienware-Promo-Generator/README.md

 > 5) Put capsolver API key (https://dashboard.capsolver.com/passport/register?inviteCode=LyJfsyi3ypCa) in the `capsolver-key` variable in the config after adding balance in your capsolver account.
 > 6) Run using `python main.py`.

+# Disclaimer

+This is intended for educational purposes only.
+The creator assumes no responsibility for any illegal activities carried out with it, and the code is made public for viewing purposes only.
+Please use this ethically and responsibly.

+# Note

 Do NOT message me asking for help.
 I will block you.